hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ## V
 ### Vault Service
-HashiCorp Vault is a widely used open-source tool and enterprise-grade solution designed for securely storing, accessing, and managing secrets and sensitive data in modern computing environments.
+HashiCorp Vault is a widely used open-source and enterprise-grade solution designed for securely storing, accessing, and managing secrets and sensitive data in modern computing environments.
 It offers a centralized platform for managing cryptographic keys, passwords, API keys, tokens, and other secrets.

 ### verifiable credential (VC)